Bike path

 A bike path or a cycle path is a bikeway separated from motorized traffic and dedicated to cycling or shared with pedestrians or other non-motorized users.
-In the US a bike path sometimes encompasses shared use paths, "multi-use path", or "Class III bikeway" is a paved path that has been designated for use by cyclists outside the right of way of a public road.
+In the US a bike path sometimes encompasses shared use paths, "multi-use path", or "Class III bikeway".
 It may or may not have a center divider or stripe to prevent head-on collisions.
 In the UK, a shared-use footway or multi-use path is for use by both cyclists and pedestrians.

 Bike paths with independent rights-of-way

 Bike paths that follow independent rights-of-way are often used to promote recreational cycling.
 In Northern European countries, cycling tourism represents a significant proportion of overall tourist activity.
 Extensive interurban bike path networks can be found in countries such as Denmark or the Netherlands, which has had a national system of cycle routes since 1993.
 These networks may use routes dedicated exclusively to cycle traffic or minor rural roads whose use is otherwise restricted to local motor traffic and agricultural machinery.

 This Fietspad or Bicycle Path is in the Netherlands safely linking housing.